 Corruption offenses such as bribery and extortion (prosecuted under the Mail Fraud and Wire Fraud Statutes federally) are an ever-present form of while collar crimes.
 The Foreign Corrupt Practices Act also prohibits U.S. citizens and businesses from bribing or providing other forms of remuneration, either directly or indirectly, to foreign officials.

 Fraud refers to the presentation of false information to deceive another person and gain something of value.
 There are several different types of fraud:

-At Dennis Boyle, Attorney at Law, one of our focuses is securities fraud.
+At Boyle and Jasari, one of our focuses is securities fraud.
 This type of fraud involves investments and includes situations such as insider trading or false reporting.
 We also have experience handling international investment cases.

 Our defense attorneys are skilled at handling complex cases.
 We can help you protect your rights during this difficult situation.

 Some of the most common white-collar crimes include the following: